-Albania is one of the poorest countries and least developed countries in Europe.
+Albania is one of the poorest and least developed countries in Europe.
 More than one in ten children have to work to keep their families afloat, and organised crime remains a threat.
-SOS Children has been helping Albanian children since 1992.
+SOS Children's Village has been helping Albanian children since 1992.

-Vulnerable children in Albania need your help, and you can make a difference by sponsorship a child with SOS Children:Sponsor a child in Albania
+Vulnerable children in Albania need your help, and you can make a difference by sponsorship a child with SOS Children's Villages:Sponsor a child in Albania

 Corruption slows economic progress

 Unemployment is a big problem for Albanians.
-In a country where agriculture remains the biggest sector by far, more than one in ten are without work.
+In a country where agriculture remains the biggest sector by far, 13% of the population is without work.
 After the economic crisis in the 1990s, many Albanians were forced to leave the country in search of work, and the money they send home is still an important part of the economy.
 Basic services such as health and education were badly affected, and it is children who have suffered the most.

 A risky place to grow up

-SOS Children came to Albania in 1992, after seeing the terrible conditions rife in children's homes in the capital Tirana.
+SOS Children's Villages came to Albania in 1992, after seeing the terrible conditions rife in children's homes in the capital Tirana.
 By 1995, we had established our a Children's Village in Albania, offering care to children who have lost their parents and support to families in the region.

 When SOS Tirana opened in 1995, 13 Family Houses took in 91 lone children in need of our protection.
 In 1999, the war in Kosovo meant that many refugee children needed our help, and we provided temporary accommodation in the Village.